dhiles/ngx-gridboard/src/ngx-gridboard/README.md

-ngx-gridboard is an angular grid component which contains movable resizable panels each of which contains a custom component.
+ngx-gridboard is an angular dashboard component which contains movable resizable panels each of which contains a custom component.
 The grid is built from a layout definition which specifies for each panel a component class and initial position and dimensions.